octodns/octodns/README.md

 ## Getting help

 If you have a problem or suggestion, please [open an issue](https://github.com/github/octodns/issues/new) in this repository, and we will do our best to help.
-Please note that this project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#GitHub%20OctoDNS/opensource@github.com).
+Please note that this project adheres to the [Contributor Covenant Code of Conduct](/CODE_OF_CONDUCT.md).

 ## License